mine-cetinkaya-rundel/sta101-s16/Logistics/Emails to students/welcome_email.md

+# Welcome email

-# send out ~week before beginning of classes
+**Note:** Send out ~week before beginning of classes

-Welcome to Sta 101: Data Analysis and Statistical Inference!
+**Subject:** Welcome to Sta 101: Data Analysis and Statistical Inference!

+**Email text:**

 Hi class,

-and happy new year!

 This email contains information on required materials for this course as well as links to resources for getting ready for the course.

 Required materials:

-1. Textbook: OpenIntro Statistics, 3rd Edition (ISBN: 978-1943450039):
+1. Textbook: OpenIntro Statistics, 3rd Edition
     - The textbook is freely available online at http://www.openintro.org/os.
 You're welcomed to read on screen or print it out.
-    - If you prefer a paperback version you can buy it at the cost of printing (under $10.14) [on Amazon](www.openintro.org/redirect.php?go=amazon_os3&referrer=/stat/textbook.php).
+    - If you prefer a paperback version you can buy it at the cost of printing on Amazon.
+Color hardcover and a black&white paperback versions are available.
+Links to where you can order them are also listed at http://www.openintro.org/os.
     - The textbook store will not carry copies of this text.

 2. Clicker: i>clicker2 (ISBN: 978-1429280471):